ConradQQ/FoMFT/README.md

-Loadout tool for Face of Mankind
+A Loadout tool for Face of Mankind, built using ElectronJS & React.
+Allows users to build, test, and save loadouts.